thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_ssh_access_control_deny.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
-  System services⯯Secure Shell (SSH)⯯SSH user/group access controls⯯Deny user/group SSH access
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯Secure Shell (SSH)⯯SSH user/group access controls⯯Deny user/group SSH access
 ---

 # vyos_service_ssh_access_control_deny (Resource)